joekaiser/QuantumFlux/README.md

 ### License
 **Copyright 2015 Joe Kaiser**

-You may browse and fork this source for learning purposes, but derrivitive works, reproduction, or distribution (other than the compiled form in modpacks as stated above) are not permitted.
+You may browse and fork this source for learning purposes, but derrivitive works, reproduction, or distribution (other than the compiled form in modpacks as stated above) is not permitted unless permission is granted.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF